cisco-ie/Pipedown/vagrant/README.md

 Step 6. ``` vagrant up ```

-This is all you need to get Solenoid working!
+This is all you need to get Pipedown working!
 It will take a few minutes, and you will see a number of ugly looking messages like these:

 ```
 ==> xrv: tar: dev/audio2: Cannot mknod: Operation not permitted